giraffe-fsharp/Giraffe/DOCUMENTATION.md

     ]
 ```

-The `tryBindQuery<'T>` http handler is very similar, but instead of returning a `'T option` object it will invoke an error handler function if the model binding does not succeed:
+The `tryBindQuery<'T>` http handler is very similar, but instead of returning a `Result<'T, string>` object it will invoke an error handler function if the model binding does not succeed:

 ```fsharp
 [<CLIMutable>]